 New York Workers Comp Attorney

-When you are injured while working, you should speak with a New York workers’ comp attorney.
+(When you are injured while working, you should speak with a New York workers’ comp attorney.
 Workers’ comp is in place to protect workers who are injured while doing their job.
 If anyone is injured as a result of working, they are entitled to benefits, but what exactly are these benefits?
 Does workers’ comp provide anything more than financial compensation?
 And what exactly does it compensate for?
 The following is a brief overview.
 For more details contact a New York workers comp attorney from Polsky, Shouldice & Rosen, P.C.

 In a practical sense, workers’ comp only provides a single benefit, which is compensation.
-In a more technical sense, this compensation benefits is split into several different categories to cover the different things you can be compensated for.
+In a more technical sense, these compensation benefits are split into several different categories to cover the different things you can be compensated for.
 A New York workers’ comp attorney knows the goal of workers’ comp is to return you to the financial position you were in prior to the injury.
 This means that all costs that resulted from the injury should be fully compensated.
 Specifically, workers’ comp includes these benefits:

 - Medical benefits – Naturally, the most common benefit provided by workers’ comp is medical.
 The most common expense related to an injury is a medical bill, after all.
 You should have no trouble at all getting your medical bills completely covered.